thibautlavril/NILM-Framework/README.rst

 Hart in [1].

-The goal of NILM is to breakdown a total consumption of an household into applliances consumptions (fridge, aircon, etc).
+The goal of NILM is to breakdown a total consumption of an household into individual appliances consumptions (fridge, aircon, etc).
 To do so machine learning techniques (mainly unsupervised learning) are used.

 Algorithm Overview